brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 class Child2 extends Parent
 {
-    // This overidden method does NOT have the UsefulAttribute! public function greet(): string
+    // This overridden method does NOT have the UsefulAttribute! public function greet(): string
     {
         return 'wassup';